Load JSON data

 Dynamic data loading

 The widget also allows loading data dynamically.
-To enable it, in the tasks array set the lazy field to true for task branches whose child tasks you want to load dynamically.
-Configure your server so the content of these child tasks is not loaded during the initial load.
+To enable it, in the tasks array you should set the lazy field to true for the tasks branches which child tasks you would like to load dynamically and tune your server so that the content of these child tasks is not loaded during the initial loading.

 const tasks = [